nus-cs2113-AY2223S1/tp/docs/team/kaseykwok.md

     * Added documentation for the `help` and `exit` command.
     * Did cosmetic tweaks to structure the user guide and the table of content.
   * Developer Guide
+    * Added design and implementation details for the architecture and the main component, including architecture, object and sequence diagrams.
-    * Added class details for the `Prescription` component, including a class diagram.
+    * Added details for the `Prescription` component, including a class diagram.
-    * Added implementation details for `add` and `activate` command in Prescription menu, with their respective sequence diagrams
+    * Added implementation details for 4 main commands in Prescription menu, with their respective sequence diagrams.
+    * Added instruction for manual testing's launch and shutdown, navigation and prescription menu tests.
 * **Community**:
   * PRs reviewed (within team): [#34](https://github.com/AY2223S1-CS2113-F11-4/tp/pull/34),
   [#35](https://github.com/AY2223S1-CS2113-F11-4/tp/pull/35),